 – Paulo César Nunes, member of the Rural Development Association from the municipality of Juruena, home of COOPAVAM.

 In this partnership, the focus will be on the indigenous communities involved with the collection of nuts; the two indigenous lands currently operating with COOPAVAM account for approximately 95% of the supply of its nuts.
-Before their partnership with the cooperative, this supply was almost entirely bought by middlemen and the price paid for the nuts was much lower than the one currently agreed with COOPAVAM.
+Before their partnership with the cooperative, this supply was almost entirely bought by middlemen and the price paid for the nuts was much lower than currently agreed with COOPAVAM.

 A PGTA involves activities such as ethno-zoning, ethno-mapping, monitoring and surveillance mechanisms and the mapping of relevant economic activities for each community, arranging every indigenous association in each of the lands into a socially agreed structure.
 There will be a different PGTA for each of the lands that are already involved in the supply chain of COOPAVAM and for two new indigenous territories with the aim of expanding the production.
 The expected revenue increase from Brazil nut sales will be used to improve PGTA monitoring and surveillance mechanisms.